Innovative Tech-enabled

 In partnership with:

-This webinar offers a deep dive into the transformative potential of Fourth Industrial Revolution (4IR) technologies like AI and blockchain in both enabling and combating economic crime, with a special focus on addressing corruption and promoting ethical practices.
+This session offers a deep dive into the transformative potential of Fourth Industrial Revolution (4IR) technologies like AI and blockchain in both enabling and combating economic crime, with a special focus on addressing corruption and promoting ethical practices.

-Through expert insights and real-world examples, participants will explore how digital tools can enhance transparency, accountability, and governance while also
+Through expert insights and real-world examples, our guests explore how digital tools can enhance transparency, accountability, and governance while also understanding the risks of tech-enabled economic crime.

 Background information